jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

+# react/jsx-first-prop-new-line

-# Enforce proper position of the first property in JSX (`react/jsx-first-prop-new-line`)
+📝 Enforce proper position of the first property in JSX.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).